rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 - `Thread.sleep()`
 - `Object.wait()`
 - `Thread.join()`
-- ...and certain I/O operations can throw an `InterruptedException` if the thread is interrupted while it's waiting.
+...and certain I/O operations can throw an `InterruptedException` if the thread is interrupted while it's waiting.

 **Why `InterruptedException` is Important**
-- **_Cooperative Cancellation:_** It provides a mechanism for one thread to signal to another that it should stop its current activity.
+- _Cooperative Cancellation:_ It provides a mechanism for one thread to signal to another that it should stop its current activity.
 The interrupted thread can then decide how to respond (e.g., clean up resources and terminate, or perform some other action).
-- **_Responsiveness:_** It helps in building responsive applications.
+- _Responsiveness:_ It helps in building responsive applications.
 For example, if a user cancels a long-running operation, the thread performing that operation can be interrupted and stop its work.

 **Handling InterruptedException**
 Since InterruptedException is a checked exception, you must handle it in your code.
 Common ways to handle it include:

-**1. _Catch and Terminate:_** The thread catches the exception, cleans up any resources, and terminates its execution.
+1. _Catch and Terminate:_ The thread catches the exception, cleans up any resources, and terminates its execution.
 ```
 try {
     Thread.sleep(10000); // Sleep for 10 seconds